SrishtyK/srishtyk.github.io/_posts/2023-03-27-analysis-of-violent-crimes.markdown

 ---
 <h1 style="color:darkred;"><i>A STUDY ON CRIMES: ASSAULT, SEX OFFENSES AND PROSTITUTION</i></h1>

-<p>This article presents conclusions drawn from an analysis of assault, prostitution, and forcible sex offenses crime incidents reported in the San Francisco area.
+<p align="justify">This article presents conclusions drawn from an analysis of assault, prostitution, and forcible sex offenses crime incidents reported in the San Francisco area.
 Data have been provided thanks to the SF OpenData project and include crime occurrences recorded between 2003 and 2022 (2003-2018 / 2018-2022).

 We present various visualizations concerning the distribution of those crimes over time and the location of the incidents to uncover patterns behind the data.
 We also cite various articles and reports to help justify what was observed during the analysis.